-DirecTV still has the better selection of HD channels, especially if you’ve got a 3D TV and want to watch Discovery’s 3net 3D channel.
+DirecTV has a great selection of HD channels, especially if you’ve got a 3D TV and want to watch Discovery’s 3net 3D channel.
 And, they’ve got the NFL Sunday Ticket this season (although that could change next year).
 Even though they lost in our DISH network vs DirecTV comparison, DirecTV’s Genie DVR service is a great system, allowing you to record up to 5 shows at once to a 1TB hard drive.
 But while Cox falls slightly short in the HD channel count, their new Contour TV upgrade beats DirecTV’s Genie system.
 It may cost a bit more, but the 2TB hard drive will store twice the amount of programming.
 And, if you’re a TV fanatic, the ability to record six channels at once beats DirecTV’s five.
-For folk’s who don’t want to be tied down, Cox’s TV service doesn’t require a long-term contract like DirecTV’s 2-year agreement may be a problem for some, the savings are worth it.
+For folk’s who don’t want to be tied down, Cox’s TV service doesn’t require a long-term contract.
+While DirecTV’s 2-year agreement may be a problem for some, the savings are worth it.

 Jeff Chabot has a background in web development and design, as well as working in broadcast television as a studio engineer, lighting director and editor.
 He frequently writes about technology, broadcasting, digital entertainment, and the internet.